 Bags on Board

 The bags on board is usually provided in two ways.
-For a single flight, it gives the number of bags that are loaded into the aircraft.
-Moreover, many airlines use the KPI to show a total number of bags for all currently operated flights.
+First, for a single flight, it gives the number of bags that are loaded into the aircraft.
+Moreover, many airlines use the KPI to show the total number of bags for all currently operated flights.

 Cargo weight is another basic KPI that provides the amount of cargo (in tonnes) of each flight resp. aircraft.

 Baggage Management KPIs

 Although we provide some baggage-related key performance indicators in the chapter “Weight & Balance KPIs”, Baggage Management KPIs hold some more sophisticated baggage KPIs.
 In general, baggage management KPIs are relatively complex to calculate due to the availability of data.
 Nonetheless, they have enormous information potential, especially concerning passenger satisfaction.

 Left behind describes baggage that hasn’t been loaded to the aircraft and remains at the origin airport.
 Accordingly, the left behind index KPI calculates the amount of left-behind baggage concerning overall transported baggage.

 Left-behind baggage is closely related to the left behind index KPI.
 Instead of calculating a percentage, this KPI provides the total number of baggage left at the origin airport.